Niaina42/WEEKLY_DECEMBER_DEV_3/README.md

 ### Deploy on server
 - change .env on server directories, remove "localhost" and change to the @IP your server
 - run ``` docker-compose up build ``` for starting the database
+- Add a folder named "public" in the "src/"
 - Go to the server directories and run
 ```
     npm install